Edah

 Edah was a Modern Orthodox Jewish organization, generally associated with the liberal wing of Orthodox Judaism in the United States and with the Religious Zionism movement of Israel.
 Its headquarters were located in Manhattan, New York City.

+Edah's motto was The Challenge to be Modern and Orthodox”.

 Opening

-Edah was founded in 1997 in response to what its founding director, Rabbi Saul Berman, called “the separatist trend in Modern Orthodoxy” It promised in its mission statement to “give voice to the ideology and values of modern Orthodoxy and to educate and empower the community to address its concerns."
+Edah was founded in 1997 in response to what its founding director, Rabbi Saul Berman, called "the separatist trend in Modern Orthodoxy."
+It promised in its mission statement to "give voice to the ideology and values of modern Orthodoxy and to educate and empower the community to address its concerns."

 Edah organized conferences, fellowships, and adult education programs, primarily in the New York metropolitan area, and to a lesser extent around the world.
 It also published the Edah Journal, an academic journal on Modern Orthodoxy and contemporary issues in the religious community.

 The New York Times reported that Yeshiva University's biology department chairman, an ordained rabbi, "denounced Edah as 'outside the pale of Judaism'."